-When accounting firm Pilot Partners planned an office move to accommodate its continuing growth, it coincided with the need to refresh most aspects of its IT environment.
+When accounting firm Pilot Partners planned an office move to accommodate its continuing growth, it coincided with refreshing IT environments with offsite backups.

-While the previous IBMTM servers, implemented some five years ago, had proven to be a very reliable investment, they were reaching end of life and the opportunity to embrace new technologies meant that Pilot Partners could build a base for the next era.
+While the previous IBMTM servers had proven to be a very reliable investment, they were reaching end of life.
+The opportunity to embrace new technologies meant that Pilot Partners could build a base for the next era.

 Moving to a new address in Brisbane’s premium Eagle Street meant assessing carefully how to make the most of available space.
 As part of the upgrade, the decision was made: the filing rooms had to go.

-A fully redundant solution was designed that offered considerable server consolidation onto IBM Bladeserver H servers, with off-site replication to offer greater peace of mind.
+Fully redundant solutions were designed that offered considerable server consolidation onto IBM Bladeserver H servers, with off-site replication to offer greater peace of mind.

 A 10Gb backbone and some serious processing power also made Pilot Partners ready to implement some much needed new business applications.

-The IBM Bladeserver H, now released as the updated PureFlex system, was an obvious choice.
-Not only did it offer superior networking and consolidation options, it also came out ahead in cost:benefit comparisons.
+IBM Bladeserver H, now released as the updated PureFlex system, was an obvious choice.
+Not only did it offer superior networking and consolidation options, it also came out ahead in cost benefit comparisons.
 In fact, 22 servers were consolidated onto six blade servers, greatly easing management burden and squeezing more value out of available resources.

 This solution provided Pilot Partners with sufficient redundancy to run all servers on six blades, with ample capacity to accommodate growth for the next five years.

 “Our system had already been tested in the major floods that hit Brisbane in 2011, when Integrated Solutions stepped in to evacuate our systems and get our servers out with very little notice.
-We were able to continue to provide the services our clients expect and were aware that managing future risk meant building a disaster recovery option that would keep us operating, no matter what,” continued Christine Connor.
+Continuing to provide services and manage future risk meant building a disaster recovery option to keep us operating”.

-The move from distributed servers to a consolidated environment meant there was less hardware to manage.
-A considerable increase in virtual servers, though, meant that the new solution was able to handle not only the scanned archives but also the resulting new business processes.
-These days there is very little paper in evidence at Pilot Partners, with laborious filing tasks a thing of the past.
-The IBM 3400 SAN means centrally stored data is easily accessed.
+Moving from distributed servers to a consolidated environment meant there was less hardware to manage.
+There was a considerable increase in virtual servers, though, meant that the new solution was able to handle not only the scanned archives but also the resulting new business processes.
+Nowadays, very little paper in evidence at Pilot Partners, with laborious filing tasks a thing of the past.
+IBM 3400 SAN means centrally stored data is easily accessed.